Alice LascellesBack to client list »

 Hard liquor is Alice’s speciality but she writes about drinks of all sorts.
 Her subjects have ranged from South Africa’s Swartland wine scene and the science of wood ageing through to Japanese whisky, single estate tea and the bar community that helped regenerate New Orleans post-Katrina.
 One of her favourite gigs was interviewing physicist Professor Brian Cox about his champagne collection for the FT.

 Another big part of Alice’s work is giving talks and leading tastings – she’s appeared everywhere from the Southbank London Literature Festival and Port Eliot to the FT Weekend Festival and Channel 4 Sunday Brunch.
 She also heads up the drinks judging panel for the Young British Foodie Awards.
+In October 2019 she hosted Amazon’s first-ever live-streamed whisky tasting, direct from the Aberfeldy distillery in the Scottish Highlands.

 Alice was named Spirits Communicator or the Year at the International Wine & Spirit Competition 2016 and she was shortlisted for Feature Writer of the Year at the Louis Roederer International Wine Writer Awards 2018.
 She also has the rare distinction of being a Keeper of the Quaich and a Rectifier of the Gin Guild in recognition of her work.